cuotos/fomobot/README.md

 ## leave a channel
 you can request fomobot to remove iteself from a channel `curl -H Authentication: <same as AUTH_TOKEN env var" https://<fomobot>/leave?channel=<channelId>`

+## auth scopes

+* chat:write - enable fomobot to send a message, essential
+* reactions:read - get info about the reaction, self explanitory
+* channels:read - used to view how many users are in a channel, in order to adjust thresholds based on number of users
+* channels:manage - required for fomobot to remove itself from a public channel
+* groups:write - required for fomobot to remove itself from a private channel